Xɛvioso: Overview

-Hevioso is an African voodoo deity of thunder, worshipped in West Africa.
+Xɛvioso is an African voodoo deity of thunder, worshipped in West Africa.

-Hevioso is the god of thunder, lightning and rain.
-Known to populations of southern Benin.
-Hevioso / Hebioso / Shango is a righteous God.
+He is the god of thunder, lightning and rain.
+Known to populations of southern Benin, Xɛvioso is a righteous God.
 He chastises liars, thieves and villains by smiting them.
-In certain places the bas-reliefs of the temples of Hèvioso represent this God in the form of a man who slaughtered at these feet a living being with an ax.
+In certain places the bas-reliefs of the temples of Xɛvioso represent this God in the form of a man who slaughtered at these feet a living being with an ax.

 He is the twin brother of Gun, and is one of the children of Mawu and Lisa.